-- Onerous Contracts Cost of Fulfilling a Contract (Amendments to IAS 37); - COVID-19-Related Rent Concessions (Amendment to IFRS 16); - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16); - Reference to Conceptual Framework (Amendments to IFRS 3); - Classification of Liabilities as Current or Non-current (Amendments to IAS 1); - IFRS 17 Insurance Contracts and amendments to IFRS 17 Insurance Contracts.
+- COVID-19-Related Rent Concessions beyond 30 June 2021 (Amendment to IFRS 16). - Onerous contracts Cost of Fulfilling a Contract (Amendments to IAS 37) - Annual Improvements to IFRS Standards 2018-2020.

+- Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16). - Reference to Conceptual Framework (Amendments to IFRS 3). - Classification of Liabilities as Current or Non-current (Amendments to IAS 1). - IFRS 17 Insurance Contracts and amendments to IFRS 17 Insurance Contracts. - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2). - Definition of Accounting Estimates (Amendments to IAS 8). - Deferred Tax related to assets and liabilities arising from a single transaction (Amendments to IAS 12).